ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Not if it means you stop being human entirely."

-She was quiet for a long time, and then for the barest moment I thought I saw her serene mask slipping just enough to reveal the vulnerable, questioning philosopher I had fallen in love with.
+She was quiet for a long time, and I saw her take a half-step backward, as if my words had physically struck her.
+Then for the barest moment I thought I saw her serene mask slipping just enough to reveal the vulnerable, questioning philosopher I had fallen in love with.
 But then the moment passed, and the serene mask returned.

 "Perhaps," she said, "being human was never the point."